cristeaibogdan/hephaestus-web/README.md

 </div>

 ## What Does This Project Do?
-<span style="color: #F76707; font-weight: bold;">Hephaestus</span> is a personal project designed to help users make informed decisions about household appliances.
+**Hephaestus** is a personal project designed to help users make informed decisions about household appliances.
 The application evaluates the condition and damage of the appliance and provides a recommendation on what action to take.

 The project consists of two components:
  - Frontend built with Angular ( **you are here 📍** )